Peeeweee/Project-Iskor_App/README.md

 ## 🎨 Themes & Screenshots

-The application includes four visually distinct themes to suit your style.
+The application includes four visually distinct themes to suit your preferred style and environment.

 ### Themes